Security Requirements

-IT Security Requirements describe functional and non-functional requirements that need to be satisfied in order to achieve the security attributes of an IT system.
+Security requirements describe functional and non-functional requirements that must be satisfied to achieve the security properties of an IT system.

-Security requirements can be formulated on different abstraction levels.
+Security requirements can be formulated at different abstraction levels.
 At the highest level they reflect security objectives, such as 'The system must maintain the confidentiality of all data classified as confidential'.
-More useful for architects and designers are requirements that describe concretely what must be done to assure security.
+More useful for architects and developers are requirements that describe concretely what must be done to assure security.
+NIST 800-53 Rev 5 controls serve as the primary source of concrete security requirements in OSA patterns.

 Requirement Types